 This undergraduate program is designed for students with some prior college education, although that is not a prerequisite for admission.
 All applicants must have a high school diploma or qualified GED, TASC, or HiSET.
-SAT or ACT scores are not required but will be considered by the admission committee if provided.

 Most students enter with at least 24 transfer credits from another college or university.
 Up to 84 credits can be transferred, provided they were earned for courses that are consistent with the academic values of The New School and grades of C or better were awarded.
 Our admission counselors can provide a preliminary transfer credit evaluation before you formally apply for admission.
 Email the Office of Admission at firstname.lastname@example.org to schedule a transfer credit review.

 The Bachelor's Program for Adults and Transfer Students has specific transfer agreements with a number of affiliated institutions, in which case a course-by-course evaluation is not required.

 It is possible to earn up to 12 undergraduate credits at The New School without applying for formal admission.
 Go to Continuing Education to see the range of courses available.
 You can register for any course directly from the website.
 If you are subsequently admitted to a degree program, credits earned as a continuing education student can be transferred subject to the stipulations above.